Atman50/emacs-config/README.md

 That's it.

-Starting Emacs for the first time on a new machine loads all the packages/configuration loads.
-It takes some time on this first load since all the packages referenced need to download and compile.
-On subsequent Emacs invocations startup time is much better.
+Starting Emacs for the first time on a new machine loads all the packages/configuration needed.

+This configuration currently uses the []=straight= package manager since, once setup, the startup time is far superior to the built-in package system.
+The [`straight`](https://github.com/raxod502/straight.el) package system uses git for the packages.
+Since I do not contribute back to the packages
+(yet), I don't use a whole lot of the [`straight`](https://github.com/raxod502/straight.el) features.

+The first time this configuration loads it might take a little while as it is git cloning and then building all the requisite packages used by this configuration.

+Subsequent Emacs invocations startup fairly quickly now that we're using [`straight`](https://github.com/raxod502/straight.el).

 The ability to simply clone and start is what makes this configuration **portable**.
 Note that some of the Emacs customization (see
 `custom.el`) are system (file system) dependent.
 I handle this by using git to create a stash of the localized changes for `custom.el` and then apply it whenever I take updated configurations from the repository.

-<a id="orgd1a884a"></a>
+<a id="orgdc95766"></a>

 ## Why a literate configuration